 The components of the climate system

 The climate system reflects an interaction between a number of critical sub-systems or components.
 In this course, we will focus on the components most relative to modern climate change: the atmosphere, hydrosphere, cryosphere, and biosphere.
-Please click on the arrow in the screen-cast below to walk through the important aspects of these components.
+Please watch the following video to walk through the important aspects of these components.

 Atmospheric Structure and Composition